Trade directory · Helena metro · Montana

 Insurance Minimums

-Montana requires minimum $50,000 general liability insurance for contractors working on projects over $1,000.
+Montana requires $50,000 general liability insurance minimum for contractors.
 Workers compensation required if employing others.
-Professional liability recommended.
+Helena may require additional bonding for certain permit work.

 § C · Path to license